ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometry validation

-The agreement is generally good, in particular with \textit{JWST} catalogs and especially in the NIRCam bands.
-The larger differences are found with respect to the P23 catalog for ABEL2744 in the \textit{HST} bluer bands, most likely because of the different PSF models and the local background subtraction introduced in this work.
-We also notice a systematic trend with respect to the JADES catalogs in the \textit{HST} bands, with our colors typically becoming larger towards the faint end of the distribution; given the good agreement of the F444W flux band estimates, this must be due to our fluxes being fainter in the \textit{HST} bands.
-Concerning the comparisons with the archival \textit{HST} catalogs, we notice an evident declining trend at the faint end of most plots, which must be due to the deeper sensitivity of the \textit{JWST} data.
-Faint objects are now measured with more accuracy, whereas in the old catalog they often happened to have spurious positive fluxes (higher than their nominal errors, thus not being classified as upper limits) as a result of local noise fluctuations, especially in the less resolved redder bands ($Ks$ and IRAC), resulting in larger colors with respect to those measured in the high quality NIRCam images.

-Furthermore, in the cases of ABELL2744 vs. the \textsc{Astrodeep} catalog by \citet{Merlin2016b} and NGDEEP vs. the CANDELS by \citet{Guo2013}, the matched sources are very few, so the comparison is less significant.
+The agreement is generally good, in particular with \textrm{JWST} catalogues and especially in the NIRCam bands.
+The larger differences are found with respect to the P23 catalogue for ABEL2744 in the \textrm{HST} bluer bands, most likely because of the different PSF models and the local background subtraction introduced in this work.
+We also noticed a systematic trend with respect to the JADES catalogues in the \textrm{HST} bands, with our colours typically becoming redder towards the faint end of the distribution; given the good agreement of the F444W flux band estimates, this must be due to our fluxes being fainter in the \textrm{HST} bands.
+Concerning the comparisons with the archival \textrm{HST} catalogues, we notice an evident declining trend at the faint end of most plots, which must be due to the deeper sensitivity of the \textrm{JWST} data.
+Faint objects are now measured with more accuracy, whereas in the old catalogue, they often happened to have spurious positive fluxes (higher than their nominal errors, thus they were not classified as upper limits) as a result of local noise fluctuations; especially in the less resolved redder bands ($Ks$ and IRAC), resulting in larger colours with respect to those measured in the high quality NIRCam images.
+In the cases of ABELL2744 versus the \textsc{Astrodeep} catalogue by \citet{Merlin2016b} and NGDEEP versus the CANDELS by \citet{Guo2013}, there are very few matched sources, so the comparison is less significant.

-We feel confident that most of the discrepancies can be explained considering the differences in the adopted processing techniques, in particular concerning the apertures used to measure the fluxes, the PSF models, the background subtraction algorithms, the correction for galactic extinction.
-Similar discrepancies have been found among multi-wavelength catalogs in past efforts \citep[see e.g.][]{Stefanon2017}; a more detailed analysis is beyond the scope of the present work.
+We feel confident that most of the discrepancies can be explained considering the differences in the adopted processing techniques, particularly concerning the apertures used to measure the fluxes, the PSF models, the background subtraction algorithms, and the correction for galactic extinction.
+Similar discrepancies have been found among multi-wavelength catalogues in past efforts \citep[see e.g.][]{Stefanon2017}.
+A more detailed analysis is beyond the scope of the present work.